 Q: Why not stay in the current building at 700 Lincoln Avenue?

 The current building no longer fits the needs of a 21st century library.
 Just in the last few years, there have been electrical issues and roof leaks that shut down the Teen Department for months.
-The building is not fully ADA (Americans with Disabilities Act) compliant, so some patrons can't use the facility's second floor.
+The building is not fully ADA (Americans with Disabilities Act) compliant, so some patrons are unable use the facility's second floor.

 Plus, we would love to have all of our staff and facilities in one place.
-This would lessen the confusion over where programs are held, and make it easier for folks attending programs to also pick out materials to check out and take home.
+This would lessen the confusion over where programs are held, and make it easier for patrons attending programs to also pick out materials to check out and take home.
 Lastly, maintaining two old buildings has become not only inconvenient, but costly.